 This Angel Food Cake recipe is Low-Fat and Dairy-Free!
-A tender moist cake that is delicious plain!
-When I was a kid, my grandma always made angel food cakes from scratch for strawberry shortcake.
+A tender moist cake that is delicious just plain!
+When I was a kid, my grandma always made homemade angel food cake desserts from scratch .

-I’m gaining almost a dozen eggs a day from our chickens right now.
-I need recipes to use those eggs!
-Angel cake is perfect for that!
+Our chickens got me started down the angel food path.
+They are delivering about a dozen eggs a DAY right now.
+I need dessert recipes to use those eggs.
+Angel cake is perfect for that.
 Strawberry season is here!
 Angel cake makes a great strawberry shortcake; and uses about a dozen egg whites.
 Nice!

-SOLUTION: Custard based ice creams.
-Ice cream is a perfect partner for cake!
-My Vanilla Bean Ice Cream, and Chocolate Cherry Custard Ice Cream recipes are a perfect fit for those extra egg yolks!
+And the extra egg yolks make fantastic homemade ice creams.
+Recipes for desserts are handled while I get ahead of the egg over supply.
+My Vanilla Bean Ice Cream, and Chocolate Cherry Custard Ice Cream recipes are a perfect fit for those extra egg yolks this Angel food recipe creates.
 Happy days!
 My ice cream maker was humming in the background while I was making Angel Food Cake!

 I adapted my recipe from Grandma’s An American Woman’s Cook Book angel cake recipe.
 I Gathered up some ideas I found along the way; And went for it!
-Twice now this recipe has worked really well.
+This recipe works really well.
 Enjoy!

 Angel Food Cake Recipe: